Love-Pengy/Toy-C-Compiler/README.txt

     Use command "make clean"

 For testing:
-    to test use the same method as running except replace the word "run" with either test or test2 test will run gdb as normal with the arguments supplied test2 will run gdb with the -fsanitize=address tag
+    to test use the same method as running except replace the word "run" with test test will run gdb as normal with the arguments supplied if you uncomment the line starting with ADDARGS in the Makefile it will run it with the -fsanitize=address flag